HL7/US-Core/source/pages/_includes/us-core-medication-intro.md

 When referencing a medication, the [MedicationStatement] and [MedicationRequest] resources can either use a code or refer to a [Medication] resource.
-This profile sets minimum expectations for the Medication resource to record search and fetch medications associated with a patient.
+This profile sets minimum expectations for the Medication resource to record, search, and fetch medications associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**